 A line chart represents the change of data over short and long time intervals.
 It involves plotting several points along the plane and connecting each point using a straight line.

 The area chart stems from the line chart.
-Only in this case the real value is inferred from the area between the axis and the lines or between lines.
-Each area is marked using colors, hatchings, etc. It is typically used to compare more than one quantity.
+Only in this case, the real value is inferred from the area between the axis and the lines or between lines.
+Each area is marked using colors and hatchings.
+It is typically used to compare more than one quantity.
+Read: Dual Line Chart vs. Area Chart

 The pie chart is a circular representation of the proportions of different classifications.
 The arc length of each pie chart section is proportional to the data value it represents.